matemagyari/reference-ddd-blackjack/README.txt

 Architectural notes

 Hexagonal (Ports and Adapters) Architecture
+The interaction points with the application are organized around Ports and Adapters.

 Event-Driven Architecture
 Domain events are published by Aggregate Roots, sometimes by Domain Services.
-The events are consumed by event handlers (classes extending org.home.blackjack.util.ddd.pattern.events.DomainEventSubscriber), which send them out or interact with the domain, lending a declarative-like programmatic style.
+The events are consumed by event handlers (classes extending org.home.blackjack.util.ddd.pattern.events.DomainEventSubscriber), which send them out or interact with the domain, lending a declarative-like programmatic style to the app.
+For example the rule 'When a table is full Then start a new game' is implemented by:
+1. the Table aggregate root dispatches a TableIsFullEvent when it's full
+2. TableIsFullEventEventHandler will consume the event and create a new Game instance tied to the table Each event handler is invoked on a separate thread.

 Command&Query separation
 * the clients can send either commands, or queries.
 The commands change the state of the application and usually events